-Q1: Do you know whether there is any system available which enables you to provide feedback on [specify the organization’s name] activities?
+Q1: Do you know whether any system is available that enables you to provide feedback on [specify the organization's name] activities?
 This can be feedback related to the provided assistance, staff behaviour but also any other topics.

 1) the respondent is aware of the official CFRM

 2) the respondent is not aware of the official CFRM

 (ask the following question only if the respondent is aware of the official CFRM)

 Q2: Can you please explain to me how exactly you can submit feedback by using the [specify the organization's name] 's community feedback and response system?